ckwflash/LiveHack2025/README.md

 #### **Installation Steps:**

 1. **Download the Extension**
-   - Download or clone this repository to your computer
+   - Download the Extension.zip from the release tab
-   - Locate the `extension` folder in the project directory
+   - Extract the Extension folder to any folder such as downloads

 2. **Enable Developer Mode**
    - Open your Chromium browser (Chrome, Edge, etc.)